matrixx567/LabView_QuickDrop_AlignElements/README.md

 The design idea behind the usage of the plug-in is to simply handle the alignment using the left hand on the keyboard and the WSAD keys.
 Therefore you will be very fast to organize your elements on the VI.

 ## Installation

-Place the content of the zip file in your `<LabVIEW>\resource\dialog\QuickDrop\plugins` folder.
+The plug-in is published as a VIPM Community package.
+Search for `QuickDrop AlignElements` in the VI Package Manager and install it easily.
+Otherwise you can download the VIP package from the Release page and install it manually.

 ## Usage

-At first you have to *select some elements*  either on the fronpanel or the blockdiagram of the VI.
+At first you have to *select some elements*  either on the frontpanel or the blockdiagram of the VI.

 The Quick Drop plug-in uses the default shortcut `A`.